 We utilised occupancy sensors in areas such as WCs, bathrooms, utility rooms etc. These wireless, battery-powered sensors detect occupancy and absence, switching the lights on and off accordingly.
 For areas where a keypad is either not desired or is impractical, occupancy sensors are an intelligent option.

 One of the most striking features of this delightful home are the motorised sliding glass doors that lead from the pool and games area to the sunken outdoor space.
 The doors actually slide away, to link the recreational rooms with the garden.
 Being minimal in design, the doors are motorised and our brief was to link the motorised doors with the intelligent lighting control system.
 This would allow the doors to be controlled from the Lutron keypads, which was convenient and safe since the keypads are located in the immediate vicinity of the doors.

 The lighting equipment included the following Lutron components:

 - Seetouch Keypads in a Satin Nickel Finish

 - Homeworks QS Control Processor

 - Dimming and Switching Power Modules

 We have been installing Lutron Homeworks systems for over two decades.
 Importantly, we have been approved by the NICEIC and we are long-term members of industry body CEDIA.
 We have achieved an advanced level of programming expertise and we are renowned for our installation skills.

 For further reading, please see another article about lighting control: Circadian Rhythm Lighting Systems or our project Lakeside Home.
+Here is a Crestron Home project and here is an article about Home Automation.
 For something a little different, perhaps our article on Home Cinema Design?